 How do I use Investment layers?

 Investment layers help your organization understand how work is allocated across your priorities.
-Tickets are categorized based on fields ingested from Jira or ADO.

 Use this view to see what initiatives your teams or organization are focused on.
 For example, a team lead can use information from this report to drive better working habits and ensure their team is focused.
 A VP or CTO can use this report to see how their R&D resources are being allocated across their entire org, then drill down to specific teams if needed.